storybookjs/marko/docs/src/pages/presets/introduction/index.md

 ## Preset configuration

 Presets can also take optional parameters.
-These can be used by the preset itself, or passed through to configure the webpack loaders that are used by the preset.
+These can be used by the preset itself or passed through to configure the webpack loaders that are used by the preset.

 Consider this example: